czczup/InternVL-doc/docs/en/internvl1.1/quick_start.md

 # Quick Start of InternVL-Chat-V1-1

-We provide an example code to run InternVL-Chat-V1-1 using `transformers`.

-We also welcome you to experience the InternVL2 series models in our [online demo](https://internvl.opengvlab.com/).

-> Please use transformers==4.37.2 to ensure the model works normally.
+> Please use transformers>=4.37.2 to ensure the model works normally.

 ## Model Preparation